fish-shell/fish-shell/CONTRIBUTING.md

 1. Always attach braces to the surrounding context.

 1. Indent with spaces, not tabs and use four spaces per indent.

+1. Comments should always use the C++ style; i.e., each line of the comment should begin with a `//` and should be limited to 100 characters.
+Comments that do not begin a line should be separated from the previous text by two spaces.

+## Testing

+The source code for fish includes a large collection of tests.
+If you are making any changes to fish, running these tests is highly recommended to make sure the behaviour remains consistent.

+You are also strongly encouraged to add tests when changing the functionality of fish.
+Especially if you are fixing a bug to help ensure there are no regressions in the future (i.e., we don't reintroduce the bug).

+### Local testing

+The tests can be run on your local computer on all operating systems.

+Running the tests is only supported from the autotools build and not xcodebuild.
+On OS X, you will need to install autoconf &mdash; we suggest using [Homebrew](http://brew.sh/) to install these tools.

+    autoconf
+    ./configure
+    make test [gmake on BSD]

+### Travis CI Build and Test

+The Travis Continuous Integration services can be used to test your changes using multiple configurations.
+This is the same service that the fish shell project uses to ensure new changes haven't broken anything.
+Thus it is a really good idea that you leverage Travis CI before making a pull-request to avoid embarrasment at breaking the build.

+You will need to [fork the fish-shell repository on GitHub](https://help.github.com/articles/fork-a-repo/).
+Then setup Travis to test your changes before you make a pull-request:

+1. [Sign in to Travis CI](https://travis-ci.org/auth) with your GitHub account, accepting the GitHub access permissions confirmation.
+1. Once you're signed in, and your repositories are synchronised, go to your [profile page](https://travis-ci.org/profile) and enable the fish-shell repository.
+1. Push your changes to GitHub.

+You'll receive an email when the tests are complete telling you whether or not any tests failed.

+You'll find the configuration used to control Travis in the `.travis.yml` file.

 ## Installing the Required Tools